tc39/notes/es8/2017-11/nov-29.md

 RBN: TypeScript now has a behavior for static fields which is like the current behavior.
 Subclasses inherit.
 We haven't had too much in the way of negative feedback for this.
 Our first implementation targeted ES3/5 and so we eventually migrated to ES6 for things like static methods and super.
 Our field implementation was changed to work the same way.

-KGS: The argument that this won't be surprising is not valid for me.
+KG: The argument that this won't be surprising is not valid for me.
 I wrote JS for 10 years without realising this footgun, static fields makes this much more common.

 RBN: My point we've had this in TypeScript for several years without issue.

-AKN: V8 has recently finished out public static fields implementation for now so I'm curious; the process document says only changes critical based on implementation should change.
+AK: V8 has recently finished out public static fields implementation for now so I'm curious; the process document says only changes critical based on implementation should change.
 How are these that?

-KGS: We saw these as it was being implemented in Babel.
+KG: We saw these as it was being implemented in Babel.

 DE: I'd like to solve this in this meeting.
 We're at stage 3, and we have had these issues around for months.
 I don't believe the alternatives will present implementation difficulty, but we need to come to a conclusion.

-AKN: I'm not concerned about how hard it'd be to implement.
+AK: I'm not concerned about how hard it'd be to implement.
 It's the signal I'm concerned about.
 Now it seems working on stage 3 proposals these too early could require significant late stage changes.

-KGS: Thats always been the case, SIMD.
+KG: Thats always been the case, SIMD.

-AKN: Yes, its more about _is this critical_.
+AK: Yes, its more about _is this critical_.
 These don't look _critical_.

 DE: I wanted to give a chance to discuss both and how they're related.
 The first one is generating a lot of interest.
 My goal is to resolve this as quickly as possible after reaching stage 3.
 I should have allocated more time in the previous meeting to discuss it.

-KGS: I spoke about public statics in the context of a change which would fix the problem for private statics; would not have raised on its own.
+KG: I spoke about public statics in the context of a change which would fix the problem for private statics; would not have raised on its own.

 MM: If we rewrote the static public field as an accessor with a closed variable - would this help?

-KGS: It wouldn't do us any good for static private.
+KG: It wouldn't do us any good for static private.

 MM: Okay, well my first choice is we should ban these for both cases.
 Issues of user confusion is more critical than implementation concern.